motorro/firebase-ai-chat-project/README.md

-# Firebase OpenAI chat
+# Firebase AI chat
-This is a sample project for the [firebase-ai-chat](https://github.com/motorro/firebase-openai-chat) library.
+This is a sample project for the [firebase-ai-chat](https://github.com/motorro/firebase-ai-chat) library.
 Take a look at the library docs for the descriptions.

 The project runs OpenAI assistant chats on Firebase